Dieterbe/artisanalhistogram/README.md

 ### goals

-* reasonable performance (inserts now up to +- 20ns, could be improved more at cost of readability)
 * optimize for typical range of networked applications, where we care for durations between roughly 1ms and 15s. anything under a ms is plenty fast.
 Even if it was a a microsecond or less, we don't mind it being reported in the 1ms bucket.
   Likewise, anything over 10s is awful.
 Whether it's 10s or 30s.
 Both are terrible and can go in the same bucket.